GatherPress/gatherpress/README.md

 ## 🎖️ The Goal

-GatherPress is the result of the WordPress community's frustration with event management tools that have not met the diverse needs of organizers and members.
+GatherPress is the result of the WordPress community's desire for new event management tools that meet the diverse needs of event organizers and members.

 ## 📃 The Project
 This project is for the collaborative effort to build a compelling event management application using open source tools such as _WordPress_ and _BuddyPress_ and the grit sweat and love of **the community, for the community**.